MooersLab/latex-emacs/README.md

 I wrote the comments in org-mode; they flank blocks of elisp code.

 You can read an org-mode document into Emacs with the *latex-emacs* configuration, even though the latex-emacs init.el file does not call org-mode because the base distribution of Emacs now contains org-mode.
-See the this [repo](https://github.com/MooersLab/manuscriptInOrg) for a manuscript template that can be edited in org-mode.
+See this [repo](https://github.com/MooersLab/manuscriptInOrg) for a manuscript template that can be edited in `org-mode`.
-See this [repo](https://github.com/MooersLab/writingLogTemplateInOrg) for a writing log to be used in parallel to writing a manuscript in org-mode.
+For a writing log to be used in parallel to writing a manuscript in org-mode, see this [repo] (https://github.com/MooersLab/writingLogTemplateInOrg).

 I am keeping the *latex-emacs* configuration isolated from my main configuration to ease the development of *latex-emacs*.
 The *latex-emacs*  profile also serves as a backup configuration when I break my main configuration, which happens less often these days.

-I use this following bash alias to start Emacs29 with the configuration stored in the folder *~/latex-emacs29*.
+I use the following bash alias to start Emacs29 with the configuration stored in the folder *~/latex-emacs29*.
 Note that I am not hiding this folder in my top directory.
-I find the hinderance of hiding of the Emacs configuration folder to be greater than the benefit of not accidentally deleting my Emacs folder once in a lifetime.
+I find the hindrance of hiding the Emacs configuration folder to be greater than the benefit of not accidentally deleting it once in a lifetime.
 With my init.el file on GitHub, I can easily restore my Emacs configuration if disaster strikes.

 ```bash